Kedarnatha/localrepo/README.md

-# This is simple repo file
+# This is simple  local-repo file
 <br>
 created by kedarnath araddy